bjesus/wttrbar/README.md

 e.g. `wttrbar --date-format "%m/%d" --location Paris --hide-conditions`

+- `--vertical-view` - shows the icon on the first line and temperature in a new line

 ## Waybar configuration

 Assuming `wttrbar` is in your path, it can be used like: